 For complex outbreaks (Tier 1), which will be deemed as high-risk, the Local Authority will convene an incident management team.
 The team will consist of key representatives applicable to the setting.

 In some circumstances, it will be necessary to create an outbreak control team (OCT).
-The OCT will usually be chaired by a member of the Local Health Protection Team or by a consultant in public health from the Local Authority Public Health Team.
+The OCT will usually be chaired by a member of the Local UKHSA Health Protection Team or by a consultant in Public Health from the Local Authority Public Health Team.

 The membership of the OCT will vary depending on the setting but includes public health expertise, communication leads and the manager or appropriate staff from the outbreak setting.